sejalrai23/sejalrai23/README.md

 ### Hi there , this is Sejal Rai 👋
 pursuing Btech in computer science and engineering from IIIT DHARWAD 👩‍🎓.

-I'm currently learning and working on MERN STACK .
+-I'm currently learning and working on MERN STACK .

-Iam interested in flutter app development , very excited to build beautiful responsive UI's using flutter❤.
+-Iam interested in flutter app development , very excited to build beautiful responsive UI's using flutter❤.

-The python's first words when it came out of the shell was ... print("s"*10)!😂
+-The python's first words when it came out of the shell was ... print("s"*10)!😂

 and lastly status code 200! makes me happy🤗